ADHD Jobs to Avoid: Worst jobs for ADHD-er in 2024

 To counteract these adverse health effects, it's important to incorporate physical activity breaks into your day.

-Avoid ADHD jobs with multitasking or quick decision-making
+Avoid ADHD Jobs with Multitasking or Quick Decision-Making

 Jobs that involve a lot of multitasking or quick decision-making may also be difficult for individuals with ADHD and are best avoided.
-These types of jobs require a high level of focus and attention to detail, which may be challenging.

 People with ADHD and limited attention span may find it difficult to prioritize tasks and may struggle with decision-making under pressure.